potix/PrimWatch/README.md

 PrimWatch
 =========

-Check system helth and generate DNS record of PrimDNS
+Check system helth and dynamic generate record of DNS with PrimDNS or PowerDNS